Sarawak Report

-Sarawak Report is an opinion, commentary, and political activism blog focused on environmental and corruption issues in Malaysia.
+Sarawak Report is an investigative journalism website focused on environmental and corruption issues in Malaysia.
 It has been largely self-published and operated from London since 2010 by Clare Rewcastle Brown.
 The blog had originally focused on the welfare of the indigenous people in Sarawak but eventually published original exposés on corruption scandals in wider Malaysia.
 In 2017, it gained wide recognition for its original and early exposure of the 1Malaysia Development Berhad scandal, which had led the Najib Razak-led Malaysian government to block the website.
-The blog is openly critical of the Barisan Nasional-led state and federal governments of Sarawak and Malaysia, and supportive of the Pakatan Harapan opposition.
+The blog was openly critical of the Barisan Nasional-led state and federal governments of Sarawak and Malaysia, and supportive of the Pakatan Harapan opposition.

 History

 Founding

 The sarawakreport.org domain name was registered on 12 February 2010.
 The website published its first post focusing on the rights of the indigenous people in the jungles of the Baram Region, Sarawak, Malaysia but eventually began to publish exposés on corruption scandals in Malaysia in general.
 On 15 June 2010, it published its first exposé on the Sarawak chief minister family's properties in Canada.
 The website was initially operated anonymously.
 It described itself as "a group of citizens and onlookers deeply concerned by the situation in Sarawak, East Malaysia."
 In November 2010, its sister organisation, a pirate radio operation named Radio Free Sarawak was formed.
 On 22 February 2011, Clare Rewcastle Brown decided to go public and to claim responsibility of the website after her American informant, Ross Boyert, was found dead in a Los Angeles hotel room.
 Since then, Clare Rewcastle became the founder, the editor-in-chief, and the spokesperson for Sarawak Report.